Reheating paella rice or any other Spanish rice dishes is something easy if you know the theory and the technique.

 Then, you can reheat paella and enjoy a very appetizing dish almost as freshly made.
 You will learn the best way to reheat paella safely and successfully.

-- 1 How to cook and cool down rice
+- 1 How to reheat paella

 - 2 Loose rice dishes